In this Article:

 For those of us who are into handguns and have not been living under a rock for the past 3 decades or so, the name Glock has come to be a household word in the shooting universe.
 People who may have never held a gun (let alone a Glock) recognize the name.
-It’s a brand that has grown to be very successful.
-It is estimated that sixty-five percent of U.S. police agencies use some form of Glock or another.
+It is estimated that 65% of U.S. police agencies use some form of Glock or another.
+It is time for us to take a deep dive into all you need to know about the Glock 9mm and the various models.
+We’ll look at:

-Another fact: the U.S. is one of 48 countries around the world that uses Glock pistols.
-Considering that the gun was designed by a man who knew next to nothing about pistol design, the story is even more remarkable.
+The Glock story is quite remarkable considering that the man who designed the gun knew next to nothing about pistol design.
 Gaston Glock sold curtain rods and knives to the Austrian military, and was familiar with injection-molded parts.
-His team designed the Model 17 pistol to help the Austrian military who needed to adopt a new sidearm, and a firearms legend was born.
-(The “17” represents the 17th patent that the Glock corporation was issued – that’s where the different models get their numbers).
-The gun has gained an enviable market share around the world.
+His team designed the Model 17 pistol to help the Austrian military who needed a new sidearm, and a firearms legend was born.
+An interesting tidbit is that the “17” represents the 17th patent issued to the Glock corporation, and this numbering sytems continues to this day.

 Love ‘Em Or Hate ‘Em

-In general, here is a quick, condensed listing of most of Glock’s models and Glock’s MSRP prices.
-Real-world pricing will be somewhat lower.
+In general, here is a quick, condensed listing of most of Glock’s models.

 That’s the condensed list.
 Are you a numbers guy?
 Here is the extended version of all the 9mm Glocks available and you can click on the header to sort them (Table is best viewed on PC or Tablet):